survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ]
 ```

-And finally make the CI fail on size changes:
+And finally make the CI fail on size increase:

 ```json
 "scripts": {